 In this article, we will be learning how to deploy a project with Git.
 The goal is to take a project under Git version control and deploy a live “production” version.
 This can be used to host scripts that are edited frequently or even to launch a static website (or the static files of a site).

 This is a great option for anyone using Git as the version control application for their projects.
+These steps will also work for dedicated hosting services.

 For housekeeping purposes, we will begin with some assumptions and requirements.
 We will assume that you already use Git regularly and are familiar with some of the basic commands.
 Before we begin, make sure you have a project in a local environment, and make sure the files do not contain sensitive information (like passwords).
 Otherwise, you’re ready to go live.